History of Kobe Bryant Day

 Kobe Bryant Day timeline

-Kobe Bean Bryant was born to former NBA player Joe Bryant and Pamela Cox Bryant.
+Kobe Bean Bryant is born to former NBA player Joe Bryant and Pamela Cox Bryant.

-The Charlotte Hornets trade 17 year old Kobe Bryant for Lakers' starting center, Vlade Divac
+The Charlotte Hornets trade 17-year-old Kobe Bryant for the Lakers' starting center, Vlade Divac.

-Kobe Bryant announced that he would be retiring from basketball at the age of 37.
+Kobe Bryant announces that he will be retiring from basketball at the age of 37.

-Kobe Bryant, his daughter Gianna Bryant, six of their close friends, and their pilot passed in a helicopter crash in Calabasas, California.
+Kobe Bryant, his daughter Gianna Bryant, six of their close friends, and their pilot die in a helicopter crash in Calabasas, California.

 Kobe Bryant Day FAQs